The TRCR has several different types of awards that it gives out on an annual basis.

 Science Fair Award

-For some years, the TRCR provided a $500 Student Award to the Provincial Science Fairs Program for an outstanding project dealing with reclamation or environmental protection with preference given to a mining related topic.
+For some years (unfortunately not since 2013, the TRCR provided a $500 Student Award to the Provincial Science Fairs Program for an outstanding project dealing with reclamation or environmental protection with preference given to a mining related topic.
 This award was presented to a Grade 11 or 12 students intending to enroll at a post-secondary institution.
 The previous award recipients are shown below.